Taxstra Logo

 Break-Even Tax Rate

-If your current bracket = your retirement withdrawal bracket, Traditional and Roth are equivalent after-tax.
-If you expect 4%+ higher tax rates in retirement, Roth wins.
-If you expect 4%+ lower rates, Traditional wins.
+If your current bracket equals your expected retirement withdrawal bracket, traditional and Roth are roughly equivalent after tax.
+Expect meaningfully higher rates in retirement, Roth tends to win.
+Expect meaningfully lower rates, traditional tends to win.

 Watch Out